Cookie | Terrier (Staffordshire Bull) Cross | Salisbury (Wiltshire) - 1

 Are you right for Cookie?

 Cookie is a bright, energetic two-year-old lass who is looking for an experienced and understanding home to help her blossom.
-She can live with children aged 15 and up, though this may be negotiable for families confident with a boisterous and sometimes over-excited dog.
-Cookie has shown potential to live with another dog, pending successful introduction at the centre.
+She can live with children aged 15 and up—though this may be negotiable for families confident with a boisterous and sometimes over-excited pooch.
+Cookie is best suited to being the only dog in the home where she can get all the attention.
+She will need to wear a lead and muzzle in public and for vet visits, as she currently has the potential to redirect onto dogs when she becomes over-aroused.
+Cookie will need ongoing support to feel more settled around other dogs.
 She cannot live with cats or small furries.
-As Cookie has no history of being left alone, any time left will need to be built up slowly once she has settled in her new home.
-She would benefit from a calm, quiet household where her people are around for most of the day, at least initially, to help her settle in.
-Her ideal home will be one that understands her sensitivities around new people and unfamiliar environments and is comfortable working with behaviours linked to over-arousal.
+Cookie has no known history of being left alone, so any alone time will need to be built up gradually once she feels at home.
+A calm and quiet household where someone is around most of the day—at least to begin with—will suit her best.
+Her ideal home will be one that understands her sensitivities around new people and unfamiliar environments and is confident managing behaviours linked to over-arousal.

 Is Cookie right for you?